aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Graphics configuration.md

 - `WaspKingdom`

 It's also possible for an individual Fader to force itself to operate in this mode if its `alwaysfade` field is true which is expected to be done from the map's prefab where the Fader is defined.

-That being said, setting `faderchange` to true will also causes some special logic in LateUpdate to happen every 3 frames on every disabled Fader that were initially enabled when MapControl Start happened.
-This involves the following tracking fields:

-- `faders`: All Fader found on the scene in MapControl's Start
-- `fss`: All `faders`'s enablement when MapControl's Start happened

-For each affected Faders, the following will happen on MapControl's Lwindspeed: 0\n
-- All `renders`'s sharedMaterials's renderQueue gets collected into an array for restore later
-- All `renders`'s sharedMaterials gets set to the Fader's `mats` element which essentially restores the materials to their original (Fader collects `mats` on its Start)
-- All `renders`'s shadowCastingMode's gets set to the Fader's `modes` element which essentially restores them to their original (Fader collects `modes` on its Start)
-- All `renders`'s sharedMaterials's renderQueue gets restored from the saved array

-This effectively reverts all `renders`'s materials to their original which is desired for a disabled Fader because it forces the material to revert to their non fadable counterparts.
-It only applies to Faders that were initially enabled because it is assumed it's not needed to mess with them if that's the case.

 ### `skycolor`
 On top of the fading behavior (whether or not it was caused by `faderchange` being true), it's possible to change the color of the fading done (when the fading shader used is MainManager.`Fade3D`).
 It can be done through changing the `skycolor` configuration field.
 Since the Fader controls the alpha component of the color, only the r, g and b components of this field will be used.
 If the fading mode of the Fader isn't used, the `skycolor` configuration field won't do anything.